Measuring Quantum Correlations using Lossy Photon-Number-Resolving Detectors with Saturation: Absolute Calibration of PRNDs using the NRF

-In principle, using the analytic forms in Eqs. (\ref{sat_curve}), (\ref{vodcoh}) and (\ref{vodtwb}), we can achieve absolute calibration beyond the linear regime of the PNRD with just a TMC state using the following protocol: \begin{enumerate} \item Split a pulsed laser beam with a 50-50 non-polarizing beamsplitter into two parts with equal intensities to form a TMC state.
+In practice, using the analytic forms in Eqns. (\ref{sat_curve}), (\ref{vodcoh}) and (\ref{vodtwb}), we can achieve absolute calibration beyond the linear regime of the PNRD with just a TMC state using the following protocol: \begin{enumerate} \item Split a pulsed laser beam with a 50-50 non-polarizing beam splitter into two parts with equal intensities to form a TMC state.
 One has to make sure that the laser produces a coherent state which is free of any additional classical noise, see \cite{BR}.